 3. Hydro Flask

-Why I want it: When Lyme patients aren't drinking water, you can usually find us sipping on tea.
-Recently, I've decided to forego Starbucks chai tea lattes (because of the added sugar), and start making decaf chai tea with almond milk at home.
-So, I need a bottle that can keep my tea hot until I get to work.
+Why I want it: When I'm not drinking water, you can usually find me sipping tea.
+Recently, I've decided to forego coffee shop chai tea lattes (because of the added sugar), and start making decaf chai tea with hemp milk at home.
+I need a bottle that can keep my tea hot until I get to work.
 This seems like a great solution; it also keeps water cold for those days when it's too hot for tea.
-It comes in any color you can imagine, but I'm partial to the lime green or "Kiwi" one.
+It comes in many colors, but I'm partial to the olive green.

 4. Brita Bottle

-Why I want it: Those of us with chronic illness watch out for toxins.
-This inexpensive bottle comes with a built-in filter for easy filling and re-filling throughout the day.
+Why I want it: This inexpensive bottle comes with a built-in filter for easy filling and re-filling throughout the day.
 Yes, it's plastic, but it's BPA-Free.
-The filter is good for 300 uses.
-That's almost a year of fill ups.
+Replace the filter every 2 months.

 Now, don't get me started on travel mugs.
 That's for a different post.